Learn The Differences So You Can Make The Best Choice For Your Home In Pasadena, Maryland

 Engineered hardwood flooring resists moisture and sunlight damage much better than hardwood.
 It’s also not as expensive as hardwood.
 The levels of maintenance are the same too.

 On the downside, this type of flooring doesn’t last as long as hardwood flooring.
-You’ll get about 20 to 40 years with one or two refinishings.
+You’ll get about 20 to 40 years with one or two refinishing treatments.

 Engineered hardwood floorboards are wider than hardwood.
 The difference is enough to change the look and feel of a room.